REGIONS AND THEMES

 Support for the official peace process

-CMI works with negotiators engaged in the official Trilateral Contact Group subgroups, providing expert support and international expertise from peace processes and on focused topics related to Ukraine’s peace process.
+From 2015, CMI has worked with Ukrainian negotiators and experts engaged in the official Trilateral Contact Group in Minsk, providing expert support, international expertise and peer exchange opportunities from other peace negotiation processes and on focused topics related to the Donbas peace process.

-CMI’s Ukraine work is funded through its Programme Partnership with the Ministry for Foreign Affairs of Finland, Irish Government’s Development Cooperation Programme, the Government of Switzerland and by corporate donors from Finland’s private sector and by Finnish private philanthropists who comprise CMI’s premium donors group.
+CMI’s Ukraine work is funded through its Programme Partnership with the Ministry for Foreign Affairs of Finland, Federal Department of Foreign Affairs of Switzerland, Irish Government’s Development Cooperation Programme and by corporate donors from Finland’s private sector and by Finnish private philanthropists who comprise CMI’s premium donors group.
 More information can be found in CMI’s latest Annual Report.

 CMI supports dialogue across conflict divides and the capacities of government officials in peace mediation efforts.